Moyege8/plaintext-password-obfuscation/version-1/README.md

-The save the file using vi editor's x! or wq!
+Then save the file using vi editor's x! or wq!

 If you check the content of the bindplane_secrets.yml file, you will see that it is now encrypted and only you know the password for decrypting the secret file.
 Run the command below to see: